SKU: DMPH2406 | Published On: Oct 19 2022 | Available Formats

 North America |

-U.S. veterinary dermatology drugs market had a value of about USD XXX Mn in 2018.
-It is estimated to grow to USD XX Mn by 2027, owing to rising pet ownership and adequate veterinary healthcare infrastructure availability.
+U.S. veterinary dermatology drugs market had a value of about USD YY Mn in 2018.
+It is estimated to grow to USD YY Mn by 2027, owing to rising pet ownership and adequate veterinary healthcare infrastructure availability.
 For instance, 62% of US households have a companion animal, equating to 72.9 million homes.

 Several other demographic and socioeconomic factors have contributed to drastic changes, including livestock, food production, social attitudes, urbanization, rising adoption of companion animals are expected to boost the veterinary dermatology drugs market over the forecast period.